 ItachiUchiha attempts this.
 This is practically his entire life after leaving the leaf village.
 His plan revolves around his younger brother Sasukekilling him as retribution for his crimes.
 Due to his life threatening illness he is already dying, when the final confrontation with his brother occurs.
 The whole point of his actions are to redeem the Uchiha clan and to allow his brother to be seen as a hero for killing him after he massacred the Uchiha clan.
 It fails spectacularly.
 He also set up a postmortem trap to kill the Big Bad and stop him from spilling his secrets.
 This also fails.

-We don't know all the details yet, but Madara Uchiha seems to have pulled one off.
-He apparently left Tobi in charge of carrying out his plans and intended for Nagato to revive him later.
-This didn't go as planned due to Nagato making a Heel Face Turn and sacrificing his life to revive the villagers he killed.
+The real Madara Uchiha attempted to pull one off.
+He left Tobi in charge of carrying out his plans and intended for Nagato to revive him later.
+This didn't go as planned due to Nagato making a Heel-Face Turn and sacrificing his life to revive the villagers he killed.
 Nonetheless, he gets revived as a zombie later on by Kabuto and subsequently hijacks the jutsu so he can't be controlled.